 It was commented that this appears generally more complicated than implementing nesting by a separate SEI message as proposed in JVET-AF0049.
 If the main purpose of JVET-AF0174 is saving bits, there would be higher priority of keeping the approach simple.
 For example, re-sending prefix would not happen often.

 It is also proposed to use NNPF group activation with SPO.
 According to previous discussion, it had been agreed to handle NNPF in SPO not different from other SEI messages.
-The proponent will investigate whether this mechanism could be usaeful in the context of the TuC.
-Revisit.
+The proponent was asked to study whether this mechanism could be useful in the context of the TuC.